 Fun Fact: A "butt" is an actual unit of measurement.
 While obsolete, the definition goes as follows: A regional English measure of capacity of a heavy cart (a butt), containing 6 seams, or 48 bushels, equivalent to 384 gallons.
 You're welcome.

-Mom & Dad getting ready to change baby's diaper after his very first bath.
+Getting ready to change baby's diaper and outfit after his very first bath

 03. Diapers & Wipes